[Updated November 19, 2022]

 (Chetola Resort, Nov 25 – Jan 29)

-Chetola Resort is a 78-acre resort nestled in the Blue Ridge Mountains of Western North Carolina.
+Chetola Resort is a 78-acre resort nestled in the Blue Ridge Mountains of North Carolina.

-Each year they celebrate the holiday season by decorating with thousands of displays and lights, making this one of the coziest NC Christmas events.
+Each year they celebrate the holiday season by decorating with thousands of displays and lights, making this one of the coziest Christmas events in NC.

-There will also be live music to enjoy throughout the month of December, from artists like Klee Liles and Andy Ferrell.
+There will also be live music to enjoy throughout December, from artists like Klee Liles and Andy Ferrell.

 The holiday decorations and lights will be up until January 29th so you’ll have plenty of time to enjoy their holiday splendor.